 To reach the lookout for a spectacular view of the area below, turn off Grey Road 13 onto Euphrasia Sideroad 6-7 near Talisman Ski Resort.
-You will be entering a 72 hectare conservation area that is managed by the Grey Sauble Conservation Authority.
-You can also reach this area from Sideroad 3-4 that runs up the valley south of Kimberley.
+You will be entering a 72-hectare conservation area that is managed by the Grey Sauble Conservation Authority.
+You can also reach this area from Sideroad 3-4 which runs up the valley south of Kimberley.
 There is parking but few facilities; except it does offer beautiful scenery and impressive views.

-It will take approximately 15 minutes to walk through the woods of Maple, Oak and Birch trees.
-During the spring and summer you may also see ferns and flowers and when you reach the lookout a spectacular view of the valley.
-You will see fields, forest, ski hills and the Village of Kimberley.
-You may also see some turkey vultures as they soar off the rim of escarpment.
+It will take approximately 15 minutes to walk through the woods of Maple, Oak, and Birch trees.
+During the spring and summer, you may also see ferns and flowers, and when you reach the lookout a spectacular view of the valley.
+You will see fields, forests, ski hills, and the Village of Kimberley.
+You may also see some turkey vultures as they soar off the rim of the escarpment.
 This area can also be reached from the Bruce Trail Access simply by following the white blazes across the meadow and through the woods.
-Of course if you are hiking you won’t want to stop here ; this is only the first lookout point.
+Of course, if you are hiking you won’t want to stop here; this is only the first lookout point.

 How Was Old Baldy Formed?

 Living in the Beaver Valley we often take for granted the natural beauty that surrounds us.
 Old Baldy, situated on the East side of the valley provides us with a great spot for hiking, family picnics, rock climbing and beautiful views of the valley.
 But how was Old Baldy formed?
 Honourary Professor Stew Hilts from the University of Guelph spoke at the Canada Day celebration at the Kimberley Hall and discussed how Old Baldy was formed.